What Is Postpartum PTSD? How To Find Support

 Navigate symptoms of trauma after gestation and birth

-What is postpartum PTSD?
+What is postpartum Post Traumatic Stress Disorder (PTSD)?

-Postpartum post-traumatic stress disorder, also sometimes referred to as post-natal post-traumatic stress disorder, is a mental health condition that can affect parents after giving birth to their children or witnessing their partner give birth to their child.
+Postpartum post-traumatic stress disorder, also sometimes referred to as post-natal post-traumatic stress disorder, is a mental health illness that can affect parents after giving birth to their children or witnessing their partner give birth to their child.
 In some cases, it may affect adoptive parents.

 What causes postpartum PTSD?

 A traumatic birth experience or pregnancy experience is often the direct cause of a person experiencing postpartum PTSD.
-These pregnancy and childbirth trauma events might include but are not limited to the following:

 • Being unprepared for difficult sensations, emotions, or medical interventions experienced during pregnancy, labor, or delivery